 5648 Don Pedro Street, Poblacion, Makati

 What fried chicken list would be complete without KFC?
-That is Korean fried chicken.
+Korean fried chicken, that is.
 In Poblacion, this shop serves spicy Korean chicken with an insanely crispy skin and a juicy, well-done, spicy inside.
 The secret?
 Their chicken is marinated with imported Korean spices for 8 hours on each side then double fried at a high temperature for a few minutes.
 You can choose to have it on its own or order it with their spicy Korean barbeque sauce to amp up the hotness.

 Unit 1D, Ground Floor, Icon Plaza, 25th Street Corner 6th Avenue, BGC